dgaydukov/cert-ocpjp11/files/java11/ocpjp11.md

 }
 ```

+all enums implement 2 interfaces:
+* `Serializable` - you can serialize/deserialize any enum
-all enums implement `java.lang.Comparable` so you can pass it into the map: below code would return -5 as `0-5= -5`
+* `Comparable` so you can pass it into the map: below code would return -5 as `0-5= -5`
 ```java
 public class App {
     public static void main(String[] args) {